Chinese Markets Lead Global Stocks Lower

 Sylvia Sheng, a global multiasset strategist in Hong Kong with J.P.
 Morgan Asset Management, said while the macroeconomic numbers were pretty good, China's retail sector was recovering more slowly than expected.

 Retail sales fell 1.8% in June from a year earlier.
 That compared with a 2.8% drop in May and fell short of economists' projection for 0.3% growth.
-Meanwhile, auto sales shrank 8.2% in June year-over-year.
+Meanwhile, auto sales shrank 8.2% in June on the year.
 "This shows that the release of pent-up demand is moderating," said Ms. Sheng.

-"Signs that policy makers are taming the markets a bit are also weighing on investor sentiment," Ms. Sheng added.
+"Signs that policy makers are taming the markets a bit are also weighing on investor sentiment," Ms. Sheng said.